[object Object]

 Remember, the best SQL course should align with your career goals, whether you’re looking to become a software engineer or improve your data science skills.

-In short, yes—it’s absolutely worth it to learn SQL in 2025.
+In short, yes — it’s absolutely worth it to learn SQL in 2026.
 It remains one of the top 10 most in-demand programming languages according to the TIOBE index.
-Also, there are over 24,000 jobs requiring SQL in the US alone (according to Indeed.com).
+Also, there are over 80,000 jobs requiring SQL in the US alone (according to Indeed.com).

-Given its continued relevance and job market demand, investing time in learning SQL could significantly boost your career prospects in the tech industry.
+Given its continued relevance and job market demand, investing time in learning SQL can boost your career prospects in the tech industry.

 Which SQL course is the best?